WebDevSchumacher/DST-Dungeon/README.md

 ## Description of the process and implemented features
 ### Game World
 The player starts in a small room as an entrance.
-Rooms are made up of rectangular squares, with one square corresponding to one step of the player.
+Rooms are rectangular in shape and made up of squares, with one square corresponding to one step of the player.

 Rooms generally have exits on the 4 sides.